 Improper Relationship Between Educator and Student Defenses in Denton County

-Under Texas Penal Code § 21.12(b-1), alleged offenders can present certain affirmative defenses when prosecuted for improper relationship between educator and student.
-An affirmative defense allows an alleged offender to admit to otherwise prohibited conduct without being criminally liable if he or she:
+Under Texas Penal Code § 21.12(b-1), alleged offenders can present certain affirmative defenses when prosecuted for the improper relationship between educator and student.
+An affirmative defense allows an alleged offender to admit to otherwise-prohibited conduct without being criminally liable if he or she:

 Improper Relationship Between Educator and Student Resources in Denton County

 The Texas Education Agency (TEA) — TEA is the state agency that oversees primary and secondary public education.
 On this website, you can find information about the State Board for Educator Certification (SBEC), which is responsible for disciplining educators for misconduct.
 You can also find answers to frequently asked questions about educator discipline and superintendent reporting of educator misconduct.